IATI/IATI-Guidance/en/activity-thematic-focus.rst

 Technical guidance summary: transaction level
 ---------------------------------------------
-If thematic (sector) data is published at transaction level it must be included for every :doc:`transaction <en/financial-transactions>`.
+If thematic (sector) data is published at transaction level it must be included for every :doc:`transaction <financial-transactions>`.
 If included here it must not be published at activity level.

 .. list-table::
    :widths: 26 28 28 28